orchestral/docs/src/troubleshoot.md

     $ chmod -Rf 777 storage

-## Unable to assign multiple Memory instance {#unable-to-assign-multiple-memory-instance}

-In any event where the application stop with the following exception `Unable to assign multiple Orchestra\Memory instance`, it means that for some reason you have multiple call to assign `Orchestra\Memory` to the same ACL instance.

-    <?php

-    ACL::make('acme')->attach(Foundation::memory());

-> It would be adviced to have this code included from a service provider's `boot()` method.

 ## Error on SessionHandler::read() {#error-sessionhandler-read}

 	SessionHandler::read(): The session id is too long or contains illegal characters, valid characters are a-z, A-Z, 0-9 and '-,'